Thunderbird Field No. 1: After World War II

 Following the end of World War II, Thunderbird Field was declared surplus by the War Assets Administration in 1946.
 That same year, Thunderbird was purchased for $1 from the federal government by Lt.
 General Barton K. Yount, retired commander of the Army Air Forces Training Command.
 He established the American Institute for Foreign Trade and became its first president.

 Classes began on the site within a few months, but the airfield at Thunderbird may have continued in operation alongside the new school for some time.
 Thunderbird Field was apparently closed (permanently) at some point within the next year.

 Thunderbird Field inspired the name of Thunderbirds, a British mid-1960s television show that used marionettes.
 The eldest brother of Gerry Anderson, the creator of the show had been stationed at the base and wrote about his experience there.

 Historical structures

-Today the location of the school is known currently as Arizona Christian University.
+Today, Arizona Christian University is located on the site of the airport.
 The campus still contains many original airfield buildings, including the airfield control tower (which has been restored), barracks, and one large airplane hangar.